-Accepted development is generally simple, low risk and compatible with the planning intentions for an area — which is why a development approval is not required.
+Accepted development is generally simple, low risk and compatible with the planning intentions for an area — which is why a development approval, noting there maybe circumstances where approvals are required under legislation.

 protection areas are shown on the Map of Great Barrier Reef wetland protection areas and includes wetlands surrounded by a 100 metre trigger area within urban areas and a 500m trigger area within rural areas.